massivebird/massivebird/README.md

 ### 🐤💬 Hello there

-I am Garrett, and I go by many bird names.
+I am Garrett!
+I like playing Death Stranding.

-- 🚂 I work in Neovim because it looks cooler
+- 🍊 I love programming in Bash and Clojure
-- 🍊 I'm learning Clojure because it makes sense
+- 🚙 I am currently exploring Fedora Linux
 - 🐧 My favorite birds are penguins and the Shoebill